fribalet/cruisetrack-planner/README.md

 ## Cruise Track Table Columns

-The table displayed in the app provides a comprehensive overview of the cruise track and includes the following columns:
+The table displayed in the app provides an overview of the cruise track and includes the following columns:

 *   **Station:** Name of the station.
 *   **Latitude:** Latitude of the station in decimal degrees North.